'Ambiguously Yours': How Hong Kong challenges gender norms through art

 In the 1980s, Canto-pop introduced ideas of androgyny and gender identity into the city's consciousness through an electric display of irreverent, provocative and sometimes sexually forward commercial art and music.

-If the Western entertainment world had the likes of Boy George, Prince and Madonna, Hong Kong had the fearless, gender-bending Leslie Cheung
+If the Western entertainment world had the likes of Boy George, Prince and Madonna, Hong Kong had the fearless, gender-bending Leslie Cheung, the on-stage chameleon Anita Mui, and of course the fierce flamboyance of Tam.

 They were all larger than life and, since their premature deaths, few Hong Kong pop artists exude their level of cultural influence today.